akaianan/project_1/README.md

 The port that the backend runs on is in `frontend/src/config.js`.
 You can change the port in this file.

 ### component testing
 To run the component testing, please navigate to the `frontend` folder and run `yarn test`.
+If the test has not started, please type `a`.

 ### UI testing using cypress
-To run the UI testing, please navigate to the `cypress` folder and run `yarn run cypress open`.
+To run the UI testing, please navigate to the `cypress` folder and run `yarn add -D cypress`, then run `yarn run cypress open`.

 # 2. The function of this renting house website